entropy1337/infernal-twin/README.md

 This tool is created to aid the penetration testers in assessing wireless security.
 Author is not responsible for misuse.
 Please read instructions thoroughly.

-Usage: python InfernalWireless.py (from the same folder where you codes exist)
+Usage: `python InfernalWireless.py` (from the same folder where your code exists)

 For any comments and suggestions please email on 3ntr0py1337@gmail.com

-**NOTE:** Please make sure to run the 'configure under File menu to install required software'
+**Note:** Please make sure to run the 'configure under File menu to install required software'

 ## FAQ: